LeeSlater/file-upload-tool/README.md

 Parameter              | Description
 -----------------------|---------------
 uploaders              | Required.
-An array of objects.
+An array of objects (aka JSON).
 Each object represents an individual upoader and has its own properties. submit_button_selector | Optional.
 A CSS-style selector to find a form submission button, which will then be replaced (visually) with a validation button to check required uploaders. output_field_selector  | Optional.
 If you wish to output the JSON-encoded results to an input or text field, use a CSS-style selector to define the field here.
 The uploaders will also read this field on loading to keep track of past activities (e.g. upon going 'back' to this page on a multi-page online form) stylesheet			   | Optional.
 The file name of an alternative stylesheet inside file-upload-tool/stylesheets/